mengdi-li/robotic-occlusion-reasoning/README.md

 ### Troubleshooting
 * `ImportError: libcoppeliaSim.so.1: cannot open shared object file: No such file or directory`
-Create a symbolic link named "libcoppeliaSim.so" to "libcoppeliaSim.so.1" manually:
+Create a symbolic link named "libcoppeliaSim.so.1" to "libcoppeliaSim.so" manually:
-`ln -s /PATH/OF/COPPLELIASIM/libcoppeliaSim.so.1 /PATH/OF/COPPLELIASIM/libcoppeliaSim.so`
+`ln -s /PATH/OF/COPPLELIASIM/libcoppeliaSim.so /PATH/OF/COPPLELIASIM/libcoppeliaSim.so.1`

 ## Running Headless
 ### **Method 1**: Xvfb